chec/commerce.js/docs/04_Concepts.md

 <div class="highlight highlight--warn">
     <span>Note</span>
-    <p>All API requests using live API keys must be made over HTTPS, calls made over plain HTTP will fail.
+    <p>All API requests must be made over HTTPS, calls made over plain HTTP will fail.
 Read more on authentication methods <a href="https://commercejs.com/docs/api/#authentication">here</a> in our API source.</p>
 </div>

 ---